nikfrank/chess-workshop/README.md

 }
 ```

 superb!
-Everyone should take 2 minutes now to add "responsive UI / UX" to their CV, and 2000NIS per month to their salary.
+Everyone should take 2 minutes now to add "responsive UI / UX" to their CV

+"Responsive" is a fancy business word which means "works on mobile phones, tablets and desktop", so we can also add 2000NIS per month to our salary.

 #### 8x8 board